gvwilson/thirdbit/src/fiction/still-book/index.md

 some special lessons."

-"Thank you, Mister Leaf," the young puppet said, "But I don't know if my parents can--- I mean---"
+"Thank you, Mister Leaf," the young puppet said, "But I don't know if my parents can— I mean—"

 "Don't worry about that," the older puppet said.
 "I'm sure we can find a way."